Table of Contents

 - James was a solo entrepreneur when he asked us to write his business plan.
 When he hired us for business planning services, his goal was to submit his business plan to a local startup incubator that would help grow his business.
 The incubator rejected him because they only accepted teams with two or more founders.
 James was later introduced to an interested tech-entrepreneur who already had two mobile applications launched in the market.
 Chris, the entrepreneur, was interested in James’ idea and asked him for his business plan so he could understand it better.
 Luckily for him, James already had one handy.
 James never made it to the incubator; instead, Chris partnered with him 50/50 and funded the launch of his app idea!

 - An app startup team approached us last year with the idea of launching an app in the financial space.
 Initially, they wanted an app business plan so that they could understand their business and market better.
 After the plan was completed, they submitted it to gain entry into a Pitch Competition.
 With some consultation, they landed first place in the competition and earned $10,000 towards developing their app.
-Furthermore, an investor in the audience was so impressed with their pitch, that they offered a seed funding of $75,000 in exchange for an early ownership in the business.
+Furthermore, an investor in the audience was so impressed with their pitch and pitch deck, that they offered a seed funding of $75,000 in exchange for an early ownership in the business.

 - Kelly had launched a bare-bones app for pet owners, along with 6 of her friends.
 While they all had invested money, they had no idea what to do going forward.
 Members of the team were spending money irresponsibly on any trendy marketing technique, and they had no cohesive strategy to move forward.
 After working with ThinkLions, Kelly was able to clearly identify a niche market and come up with a plan to reach this market with her app.
 With a plan, the team was quickly able to stay on track and increased registrations to their app by over 100% in less than 60 days.
 After updating the mobile app business plan with new achievements, Kelly’s team was able to secure a seed funding investment of $25,000 from a local investor.